-With about 10x as many products as Salehoo and a one off membership fee with no extra or hidden costs, Worldwide Brands offers much better value for money than Salehoo in my opinion.
+With more than 16 million products (compared to 2.5 million in Salehoo) and a one off membership fee with no extra or hidden costs, Worldwide Brands offers much better value for money than Salehoo in my opinion.

-Although initially more expensive at $299, when I joined I Worldwide Brands I thought of it as in investment to get a wider range of socks to sell, lower prices and drop shippers that were local and could ship much faster — and that’s exactly what I found.
+Although initially more expensive at $299 ($249 with discount), when I joined I Worldwide Brands I thought of it as in investment to get the widest range of socks to sell, lowest prices and drop shippers that were local and could ship fast— and that’s exactly what I found.

 Worldwide Brands has many more products available to have drop shipped in the United States and around the world than anywhere else — all from suppliers that are guaranteed to be reliable.

 Worldwide Brands is also the only directory to be officially certified by eBay, and was founded by Chris Malta — an eBay power seller as far back as the 90s.